Applications for all HortNZ scholarships are now closed. Keep an eye out here or on our social channels for when they re-open for applications.

 The programme is aimed all age groups.

-The 2025 programme dates will be notified soon.
-Below are the dates for 2024 as an indicator.
+The 2026 programme dates will be notified soon.

-The programme is in two phases over nine weeks starting 13 August 2024 and finishing 19 October 2024:
+The programme is in run in two phases over nine weeks starting in August:

 • Personal leadership plan - six weeks over the programme